-The Arab Studies Institute (ASI) is now offering new internship opportunities that involve training and production at various levels in one of ASI’s four organizations: Arab Studies Journal, Jadaliyya, Forum on Arab and Muslim Affairs, Quilting Point, and Tadween Press.
+The Arab Studies Institute (ASI) is now offering new internship opportunities that involve training and production at various levels in one of ASI’s five organizations: Arab Studies Journal, Jadaliyya, Forum on Arab and Muslim Affairs, Quilting Point, and Tadween Publishing.
 The internships offered are in several areas, but we are particularly looking for the following:

 Arab Studies Institute

 Research Associates for a project on knowledge production within academia, think-tanks, pop-culture, and the media.

 Editors and Copy-Editors with experience in editing and knowledge of the region (Arabic and English language).

 Reporters/Researchers for Jadaliyya (English and Arabic language).

 Audio/Video Editors and Producers